-154 All the samples used for the study were obtained from layer farms and retail outlets.
-The 155 majority of the retailers source their eggs from Jos and Ibadan in order to compensate for the 156 short fall from local production in the study area.
-Short fall is connected with low flock size 157 in the study area.
-The finding of this study is similar to that of Tijjani et al., (2012) who 158 reported small flock poultry layer farming in Maiduguri Metropolis.
-Antibiotic residues were 159 detected in 49 (42.2 %) of the eggs samples collected from farms with lower percentage 100 160 (35.2 %) in egg samples collected from retail outlets.
-The lower percentages in retail outlets 161 may be due to storage or variation of antibiotic use by different farms were the eggs were 162 sourced.
-This is in tandem with observation of Ezenduka et al., (2011) in Enugu who reported 163 36 % positive in eggs sampled from farms and 30 % in retail outlets and El-Nasri et al., 164 (2012) also reported 55.4 % antibiotic residue in eggs collected from farms and 43.2 % in 165 retail outlets.
-Kabir et al., (2004), Fagbamila et al., (2010) and Omeiza and Nafarnda, (2015) 166 reported 0.5 %, 3.6 % and 18.5 % antibiotic residue in table eggs respectively.
-This might not 167 be unconnected with variation in awareness of biosecurity, antibiotic residue in table eggs 168 and public health effect of antibiotic residue.
+154 Occurrence of antibiotics residue in laying hens may be due to failure to observe withdrawal period, extra label dosage, contamination of animal feed with excreta of treated animal or the 155 156 use of unlicensed antibiotics.
+All the commercial egg samples used for the study were obtained from layer farms and retail outlets.
+The majority of the retailers source their eggs 157 158 from Jos and Ibadan in order to compensate for the short fall from local production in the 159 study area.
+Short fall is connected with low flock size in the study area.
+The finding of this study is similar to that of Tijjani et al., (2012) who reported small flock poultry layer farming 160 161 in Maiduguri Metropolis.
+Antibiotic residues were detected in 49 (42.2 %) of the eggs 162 samples collected from farms with lower percentage 100 (35.2 %) in egg samples collected 163 from retail outlets.
+The lower percentages in retail outlets might not be unconnected with the storage or variation of antibiotic use by different farms were the eggs were sourced.
+This is in 164 165 tandem with observation of Ezenduka et al., (2011) in Enugu who reported 36 % positive in 166 eggs sampled from farms and 30 % in retail outlets and also El-Nasri et al., (2012) in Sudan 167 reported 55.4 % antibiotic residue in eggs collected from farms and 43.2 % in retail outlets.
+168 Islam et al., (2016) in Bangladesh reported higher percentage (60 %) of antibiotic residue in 169 table eggs.
+The research of Kabir et al., (2004), Fagbamila et al., (2010) and Omeiza and Nafarnda, (2015) reported lower percentage of 0.5 %, 3.6 % and 18.5 % antibiotic residue in 170 table eggs respectively.
+The reason might be due to variation in awareness of biosecurity, 171 antibiotic residue in table eggs and public health effect of antibiotic residue.
+172

-169 Conclusion
+173 Conclusion

-From this study it was concluded that: There is small flock size (back yard) farm in Maiduguri with 94.3 % of the farmers holding equal or less than 500 birds in their farms.
-High percentage of antibiotic residue was detected in the study area, with 42.2 % and 35.2 % positive in table eggs collected from layer farms and retail outlets respectively.
+From this study it was concluded that: Most of the poultry layer farmers have small flock size (back yard) poultry farm in Maiduguri Metropolis with 94.3 % of the farmers holding equal or less than 500 birds in their farms.
+Percentage of antibiotic residue detected were 42.2 % and 35.2 % in commercial egg samples collected from layer farms and retail outletsrespectively.

-174 Recommendation
+179 Recommendation

 Farmer education on the use of antibiotics and its public health implication.
-Antibiotics beinga prescription drug should not be freely sold to farmers over the counter.
-More research using

-177 sensitive techniques should be carried out to quantify the residue levels of individual 178 prohibited for used in food producing animals.
-Antibiotics Legislation regarding the use of 179 prohibited antibiotics on food animals by National Agency for Food and Drug Administration 180 and Control.
+Antibiotics being a prescription drug should not be freely sold to farmers over the counter.
+More research using sensitive techniques should be carried out to quantify the residue levels of individual prohibited for used in food producing animals.
+Antibiotics Legislation regarding the use of prohibited antibiotics on food animals by National Agency for Food and Drug Administration and Control.

-181 Reference
+186 Reference